-- Silicon Labs Series 2 products have been designed to meet the growing needs for low-power IoT devices, allowing devices to stay in the field for up to ten years on a single coin-cell battery. - · Our small, energy-efficient integrated circuits can extend battery life by up to 25 percent, reducing disposable batteries and landfill waste. - · Mindful of the circular economy, we use recycled/recyclable materials in the manufacturing and transportation of our products. - We became the world's first pure-play semiconductor company to achieve PSA Certified Level 3, the highest level of IoT hardware and software security protection and this year, we certified the first Sub Ghx SoC, the xG23x.
+- We are investing in research and development related to energy harvesting, which is aimed at further reducing the number of disposable batteries. - Mindful of the circular economy, we use recycled/recyclable materials in the manufacturing and transportation of our products, and we require the same approach from our suppliers. - Silicon Labs is the world's first IoT semiconductor company to achieve PSA Certified Level 3, the highest level of IoT hardware and software security protection.